 "Was there any feature of interest?"
 "I fancy not.
-The thieves ransacked the library and got

-Purchase the entire Coradella Collegiate Bookshelf on CD at http://collegebookshelf.net very little for their pains.
+The thieves ransacked the library and got very little for their pains.
 The whole place was turned upside down, drawers burst open, and presses ransacked, with the result that an odd volume of Pope's 'Homer,' two plated candlesticks, an ivory letter-weight, a small oak barometer, and a ball of twine are all that have vanished."
 "What an extraordinary assortment!"
 I exclaimed.